Freedom of Information (FOI)

 Note: From 1 July 2017 new structural arrangements exist to deliver the ACT Government's land related activities.
 FOI requests related to the former Land Development Agency’s (LDA) documents, and the new City Renewal Authority (CRA) or Suburban Land Agency (SLA) should be submitted to the Environment, Planning and Sustainable Development Directorate (EPSDD).

-Requests can be made by completing the Online Application Form or by emailing, posting, faxing or delivering your request to the FOI Coordinator.
+Requests can be made by completing the Online Application Form below, or by emailing, posting, faxing or delivering your request to the FOI Information Officer.

 The request should: